AxdeKlerk/SLP/DEBUGGING.md

 When including an app’s URLs in `config/urls.py` with a `namespace`, all reverse lookups using `{% url %}` or `reverse()` must include that namespace.
 Forgetting the namespace will always result in a `NoReverseMatch` error, even if the route is defined correctly.

+### Template Logic Error

+**Bug:**

+On the profile page, orders in progress were being displayed twice: once as styled cards and again in a table below.
+This duplication made the UI confusing and cluttered.

+**Fix:**

+Removed the second loop that rendered orders in a table.
+Integrated `checkboxes` for *bulk delete* directly into the card layout so that only one rendering of the orders is shown.
+Updated the `bulk delete form` to wrap around the card loop, eliminating the need for a duplicate list.

+**Lesson Learned:**

+Always ensure each dataset is only rendered once in a template.
+If a new feature (like `bulk delete`) needs to interact with the same data, integrate it into the existing layout rather than creating a second loop.
+This keeps the UI consistent and avoids confusing duplication.